Healing Grief: Holistic Retreats for Parents

 Preparing for Your Retreat

-Going to a grief retreat can feel overwhelming.
+Choosing to step into a retreat space can feel overwhelming.
 Here are some tips to prepare:

 Pack comfortable clothing for movement and relaxation.